sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 a_{1,1}
 $$

-For any _n_×_n_ matrix, the determinant can be defined as a sum of all elements in the first row multiplied by respective cofactors:
+For any bigger _n_×_n_ matrix, the determinant can be defined as a sum of all elements in the first row multiplied by respective cofactors:

 $$\mathrm{det}(\boldsymbol{A}) = \sum_{j=1}^n a_{1,j} C_{1,j}$$

-So, finally, the implementation should look like this:
+So, taking both cases into account, the implementation should look like this:

 ```kotlin
 val det: Float by lazy {